azureleaf/dorm-management-app/README.md

   - start_at:
   - end_at:
   - user_id:
+  - is_forcibly_assigned: boolean
+  - result: enum (attended, absent, cancelled) "absent" is for penalty while "cancelled" isn't
+  - result_updated_by: (one2many to `users` id)
+  - done_at: nullable, filled when the result status is "attended"
   - reward:
   - penalty:
-  - is_forcibly_assigned: boolean
-  - has_attended: boolean
-  - reported_at: nullable
 - `event_availabilities`
   - event_title_id (one2many)
   - event_name